benjymous/annotations/sandman/sandman.42.md

 - #### Panel 4

-  Early editions had an error, naming the servitor as _"Tamaris"_ rather than _"Taramis"_.
+  > [oops] Early editions had an error, naming the servitor as _"Tamaris"_ rather than _"Taramis"_.
 As with other errors, this was later corrected.

   Lance Smith writes: